 Putting you home in trust in the right way can be an excellent idea.
 However, the advice around doing so is critical.
 Creating the deed to put your property into a protective trust is part of the story.
-Any firm who can afford to shell out a few hundred pounds on books and a few years training can have the technical ability to create such a trust (though some who do do not have the legal right to do so – always ask for confirmation in writing.)
+Any firm who can afford to shell out a few hundred pounds on books and a few years training can have the technical ability to create such a trust (though some who do don’t have the legal right to do so – always ask for confirmation in writing.)
 In theory, anyway, it is easy!
 But life just is not like that and the Law restricts the right to create Trust deeds for good reason.
-We have an in house barrister and a specialist solicitor to look closely at ours to ensure they are technically robust ways of putting your home in trust.
+We have an in house solicitor/ s206 tax barrister to look closely at ours to ensure they are technically robust ways of putting your house in trust.

 So that is part one of the story.

 That won’t work in many cases, as it is classed as deliberate deprivation of capital.
-Yet had this firm decided to promote the broader benefits of putting your home in trust, their clients would have been far better served.
+Yet had this firm decided to promote the broader benefits of putting your house in protection, their clients would have been far better served.